python/cpython/Doc/library/pyexpat.rst

 .. method:: xmlparser.CharacterDataHandler(data)

    Called for character data.
-This will be called for normal character data, CDATA marked content, and ignorable whitespace.
+This will be called for normal character data, CDATA marked content, and ignorable :term:`whitespace`.
 Applications which must distinguish these cases can use the :attr:`StartCdataSectionHandler`, :attr:`EndCdataSectionHandler`, and :attr:`ElementDeclHandler` callbacks to collect the required information.